by JSAGL and Starsky Hutch 76

 Firestorm quickly created a large bath towel from the air around Bea as Ted joined Guy on the ground, doubling over in laughter.
 “Bwa-ha-ha-ha-ha-ha-ha!
 Guy got it with both barrels!
 Bwa-ha-ha-ha-ha-ha-ha-ha-ha-ha-ha-ha-ha-ha–”

-A small tendril of flame leaped from Fire’s finger, setting Ted’s pants on fire.
+A small tendril of green flame leaped from Fire’s mouth, setting Ted’s pants on fire.
 Ted jumped up as Firestorm put the flames out.
 “Ouch ouch ouch!”

 “Out of my way, pervert,” Bea yelled as she slammed the door to the bathroom behind her, marching off to Tora’s room to change.

 Ted was rubbing his behind, tears streaming from his face in a mixture of pain and laughter.
 “Well, I hope that was enough to shock Guy back into his old self.”